rust-stuco/lectures/week10/slides.md

 Here are some even more requirements:

-* Owned Pointer Types (like `Box` and `Vec`) are subject to optimizations assuming that pointer-to memory is not shared or aliased anywhere
+* Owned Pointer Types (like `Box` and `Vec`) are subject to optimizations assuming the pointer to memory is not shared or aliased anywhere
 * You can never assume the layout of a type when casting
 * All code must prepared to handle `panic!`s and _stack unwinding_
 * Stack unwinding drops everything in the current scope, returns from that scope, drops everything in that scope, returns, etc...